Portrait: Historical portraiture

 Moche culture of Peru was one of the few ancient civilizations which produced portraits.
 These works accurately represent anatomical features in great detail.
 The individuals portrayed would have been recognizable without the need for other symbols or a written reference to their names.
-The individuals portrayed were members of the ruling elite, priests, warriors and even distinguished artisans.
+The individuals portrayed were members of the ruling elite, priests, warriors, and even distinguished artisans.
 They were represented during several stages of their lives.
-The faces of gods were also depicted.
-To date, no portraits of women have been found.
-There is particular emphasis on the representation of the details of headdresses, hairstyles, body adornment and face painting.
+The faces of deities were also depicted.
+There is particular emphasis on the representation of the details of headdresses, hairstyles, body adornment, and face painting.

-One of the best-known portraits in the Western world is Leonardo da Vinci's painting titled Mona Lisa, which is a painting of Lisa del Giocondo.
+One of the best-known portraits in the Western world is Leonardo da Vinci's painting entitled Mona Lisa, which is a painting of Lisa del Giocondo.
 What has been claimed as the world's oldest known portrait was found in 2006 in the Vilhonneur grotto near Angoulême and is thought to be 27,000 years old.